 The Association for Public Art (aPA) is working with Philadelphia Parks and Recreation (PPR), Ground Reconsidered, and Aimco to install Gerhard Marcks’ Maja (pronounced \MAI-uh\) sculpture in a newly planned park for the Benjamin Franklin Parkway, to be located in front of Park Towne Place Museum District Residences on the south side of the Parkway at 22nd Street.
 The project recently received approval to proceed from the City’s Art Commission.

-Maja (1942) has been tucked away in storage for more than 25 years; but in its prior life, the sculpture stood on the East Terrace of the Philadelphia Museum of Art (at the top of its famous steps) for decades.
+Maja (1942) has been tucked away in storage for more than 25 years; but in its prior life, the sculpture stood on the East Terrace of the Philadelphia Museum of Art for decades.

 Marcks’ work was inspired by Greek mythology; Maia (Maja) is one of the seven nymphs of the constellation Pleiades and the mother of Hermes.
 Additional casts of Maja are located at the Franklin D. Murphy Sculpture Garden on the UCLA campus; the Cullen Sculpture Garden at the Museum of Fine Arts in Houston, TX; and outside Kunsthalle Emden in Germany.